eayin2/helputils/README.md

 # helputils
-helputils comes with general and convenience functions that are reused relatively often in different projects.
+helputils provides general convenience functions for code that is frequently needed in projects.
+See helputils.core for all provided functions.